MooMooYonders/CVWO_Assignment/README.md

 6. Then navigate back to the backend directory and run 'go build'.

-7.A new file should appear in your backend folder and now run './{name of new file}'.
+7. A new file should appear in your backend folder and now run './{name of new file}'.
 This should start your backend server.

 8. Navigate to the frontend directory and set up a .env file with the information below:
     VITE_BASE_URL= http://localhost:{server port number}